Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Results and Discussion

-\paragraph*{Contact Event Detection} In previous work where the complex deformations of SPN are physically encoded into a much lower 6D space of AruCo Marker pose, the contact location information has been lost \cite{Liu2024ProprioceptiveLearning}.
+\paragraph*{Contact Event Detection} In previous work where the complex deformations of SPN are physically encoded into a much lower 6D space of AruCo Marker pose, the contact location information has been lost \citep{Liu2024ProprioceptiveLearning}.
 With a much higher dimension of 32 in the SVAE framework, we hypothesize that such information could be maintained in the latent space to a certain degree.
-A preliminary test was conducted by categorizing the training samples into three contact events: no contact, contact at the finger's tip, and the middle region.
+A preliminary test was conducted by categorizing the training samples into three contact events: no contact, contact at the finger tip, and contact in the middle region.
 We trained a contact event classifier using the SVAE framework shown in Fig. \ref{fig:Result_SVAE}, which can be formulated by

 Figure \ref{fig:Discuss_ContactEvent} shows the confusion matrix of the classifier evaluated on the validation dataset of 8,000 samples.
 The accuracies for all three contact events are above 97\%.
-Considering the classifier only takes the SPN's mask as input, which filters out all the see-through visual information, the results confirm our hypothesis that the soft touch represented by the latent vectors contains information such as force/torque and contact location.
+Given that the classifier only takes the SPN's mask as input, which filters out all see-through visual information, the results confirm our hypothesis that the soft touch represented by the latent vectors contains information such as force/torque and contact location.
 A real-time demonstration is included in the supplementary video.
-The binary classes of the contact location are partly limited by the data collection process, where the precise locations were not recorded.
+The binary classification of contact locations is partly constrained by the data-collection process, which did not record precise locations.
 The granularity could be further improved by using denser labels or by converting it into a regression task.